How Well Are State-Dependent Local Projections Capturing Nonlinearities?: Performance of State-Dependent Local Projections

 Figures~\ref{fig:compare.irf.s} and~\ref{fig:compare.irf.u} compare the IRFs implied by the model and by empirical specifications.
 In Figure~\ref{fig:compare.irf.s}, we fix the shock size to 1.
 We observe that the impulse response becomes larger (in absolute value) as \( s_{t-1} \) increases.
 This reflects the state-dependent nature of the true IRF.
 The source of this pattern can be seen from the formula for the CAR: the state-dependent loading $a_h$ is strictly positive under our parameterization, so \( s_{t-1} \) acts as an amplifier of the shock's effect. \textit{LagLP} qualitatively captures this relationship: the response increases with \( y_{t-1} \), which serves as a proxy for \( s_{t-1} \).
 By contrast, the IRF implied by \textit{Linear} is invariant across all values of \( s \).
 In Figure~\ref{fig:compare.irf.u}, we vary the magnitude of the shock \( \delta \).
 The true CAR exhibits asymmetric responses: positive and negative shocks of the same magnitude lead to effects of different sizes in absolute value.
 This asymmetry arises from the higher-order coefficient $q_h$, which is positive under our parameterization. \textit{AsymLP} captures this feature: a positive shock (\( S = 1 \)) leads to a larger response than a negative one (\( S = 0 \)).
 The IRFs implied by \textit{Linear}, however, are symmetric.

-The estimated unconditional distance measure \( \hat{D} \) is 0.61 for the purely linear LP, 0.47 for \textit{AsymLP}, and 0.50 for \textit{LagLP}, confirming that both state-dependent specifications improve upon the linear benchmark, with \textit{LagLP} achieving the greater reduction.
-To further understand where these improvements come from, we estimate and report the conditional distance over bins of either \( s_{t-1} \) or \( u_t \):
+The estimated unconditional distance measure \( \hat{D} \) is 0.61 for the purely linear LP, 0.47 for \textit{AsymLP}, 0.50 for \textit{LagLP}, and 0.18 for \textit{Feas}, confirming that both existing state-dependent specifications improve upon the linear benchmark and that \textit{Feas} delivers the best overall approximation.
+To further understand where these improvements come from, we estimate the conditional distance over bins of either \( s_{t-1} \) or \( u_t \), as defined in Remark~\ref{rem:distance_special_cases}(ii):

-The first column of Figure~\ref{fig:avg.dist} reports the conditional distance over $s_{t-1}$ bins. \textit{LagLP} outperforms \textit{Linear}, while \textit{AsymLP} yields no material improvement—both \textit{AsymLP} and \textit{Linear} fail to capture state dependence.
+The first column of Figure~\ref{fig:avg.dist} reports the conditional distance over $s_{t-1}$ bins. \textit{LagLP} outperforms \textit{Linear}, while \textit{AsymLP} yields no material improvement---both \textit{AsymLP} and \textit{Linear} fail to capture state dependence.
 The second column shows the conditional distance over $u_t$ bins.
-Here, \textit{AsymLP} outperforms \textit{Linear}, while \textit{LagLP} offers little gain—both \textit{LagLP} and \textit{Linear} fail to capture the higher-order effects.
+Here, \textit{AsymLP} outperforms \textit{Linear}, while \textit{LagLP} offers little gain---both \textit{LagLP} and \textit{Linear} fail to capture the higher-order effects.
 These patterns confirm that each existing state-dependent specification captures a distinct aspect of nonlinearity: \textit{LagLP} captures state dependence since $y_{t-1}$ approximates the latent state $s_{t-1}$, while \textit{AsymLP} with $S_t=\mathbbm{1}\{u_{t}>0\}$ captures the higher-order effects through asymmetric responses to positive and negative shocks.